STUDY JAPANESE ONLINE WITH NATIVES HERE

-Takotsubo Syndrome - The Broken Heart Syndrome
+Takotsubo - Broken heart syndrome

 This Syndrome happens mainly because of tragedies such as the death of a loved one, the end of a relationship or any other thing that causes a lot of anxiety and emotional weakening.
 That's why this disease is also called Broken Heart Syndrome.